-[1] The Plaintiff brings a motion for summary judgment, seeking to recover the amount of \$128,430.43, plus interest and costs, against the Defendant, claiming that the Defendant is in default of his repayment obligations for funds received from the Advance Payment Program under the Agricultural Marketing Programs Act, SC 1997, c 20 [AMPA].
-The Plaintiff argues that this case should be determined by summary judgment because the evidence needed to fairly adjudicate the matter is contained in the affidavits that are before the Court, and the matter turns mainly on legal questions relating to the interpretation of the AMPA.
+[1] The Plaintiff brings a motion for summary judgment, seeking to recover the amount of \$777,427.27, plus interest and costs, against the Defendant, claiming that the Defendant is in default of his repayment obligations for funds received from the Advance Payment Program under the Agricultural Marketing Programs Act, SC 1997, c 20 [AMPA].
+The Plaintiff argues that this case should be determined by summary judgment because the evidence needed to fairly adjudicate the matter is contained in the affidavits that are before the Court, and the matter turns mainly on legal questions relating to the interpretation of AMPA.

 - [2] The Defendant does not object to this matter being determined by way of summary judgment, and submits that the Plaintiff's claim for recovery is statute-barred because it was filed outside of the limitation period.
-The Defendant further argues that the agreements are unenforceable.
+The Defendant further argues that there is no evidence that the funds were actually paid.
 The Defendant seeks summary judgment dismissing the claim, with costs. - [3] For the reasons that follow, I am granting summary judgment in favour of the Plaintiff.